longtoZ/data-structures-and-algorithms/README.md

         - Binary tree.
         - Binary search tree.
     - Graph (updating...)
+    - Others:
+        - Struct
+        - Vector
+        - Set
+        - Hashmap (Hash table)

 - `Algorithm`:
+    - Recursion
+    - Seach:
+        - Linear search
+        - Binary search
+    - Sort:
+        - Bubble sort
+        - Selection sort
+        - Insertion sort
+        - Merge sort
+        - Quick sort (updating...)
-    - Updating...
+        - Heap sort (updating...)

 # Is there a website for this repo?

-- The website will have both content an sidebar compiler to write code.
+- The website will have both content and sidebar compiler to write code.
 I will make it in the future (or maybe not).